craigbuckler/dockerwebdev/content/tutorials/install-docker.md

 <aside>

-This is the third chapter of the *"Docker for Web Developers"* book which explains how to install Docker on all popular operating systems.
+This is the third chapter of the *"Docker for Web Developers"* book.
+It explains how to install Docker on all popular operating systems.
 The full course can be purchased from [DockerWebDev.com](https://dockerwebdev.com/).

 </aside>